GeomorphOnline/GeomorphOnline.github.io/lessons/_glacial/erosion.md

 Following this (geologically brief) period of colder temperatures, global temperatures have since seen a considerable increase in temperature, augmented greatly by post-Industrial Revolution carbon emissions.

 Since then the ice has retreated.
-But it's been retreating for a long time.
-Ice weights a lot and, as a result, the crust rebounds when the ice retreats.
+This retreat is part of ongoing ice retreat since the Last Glacial Maximum.
+However, ice weighs a lot and, as a result, the crust rebounds when the ice retreats.
 This is called **glacial isostatic adjustment**, or the movement of crust in relation to the motion of glacial ice.
+The overall focus of this research is to understand the changes in the ice and surrounding environment of the Southern Patagonian Ice Field since the Little Ice Age.

 The photos I show here will mostly be related to more general glacial topics.
 However, I will take some time to explain a bit about my research in the context of these topics, in hopes of giving you more real-world context of how glacial processes look like in-person.